-My teaching experience extends over several semesters in assisting teaching of undergraduate and graduate courses at the Technical University Darmstadt, Germany, and at Carnegie Mellon University.
-My responsibilities included weekly recitations, designing homework assignments, and grading as well as guest lecturing.
+I have several semesters of teaching experience assisting in undergraduate and graduate courses at the Technical University Darmstadt, Germany, and at Carnegie Mellon University, USA.
+My responsibilities included weekly recitations, designing homework assignments and grading as well as guest lectures.
+At the Technical University Darmstadt, I have been a teaching assistant for the undergraduate course on "Data-Structures and Algorithms", where I gave weekly recitations and graded homework.
+I also was an instructor on an interdisciplinary team for a new internet introductory workshop "Impact of the WWW - A course with practical experiments" which targeted women and minorities as an audience.

-At the Technical University Darmstadt, I have been a teaching assistant for the undergraduate course on "Data-Structures and Algorithms," where I gave weekly recitations and graded homework.
-I also was an instructor on an interdisciplinary team for a new internet introductory workshop "Impact of the WWW - A course with practical experiments," which targeted women and minorities as audience.
-At Carnegie Mellon University, I had the opportunity to assist in teaching different courses.
-I was a teaching assistant for the undergraduate "Programming Languages" course, taught by Stephen Brookes.
+At Carnegie Mellon University, I had the opportunity to assist in teaching in different courses.
+I was a teaching assistant for the undergraduate "Programming Language" course, taught by Stephen Brookes.
 This course introduces juniors and seniors to the fundamental principles of programming languages.
-In Spring 2001, I signed up as a teaching assistant for the interdisciplinary course on "Constructive Logic," a course offered to philosophy, computer science, and mathematics undergraduates.
-What distinguishes this course from other logic courses is that it aimed not only at explaining the basic concepts in logic, but also to teach students how these concepts evolved, what decisions were involved, and how logic influenced computer science in practice.
-As a tool, the students used the Tutch proof system, developed at Carnegie Mellon by Andreas Abel (Technical University Munich) and Frank Pfenning, to develop and check proofs and programs.
-This allowed not only to deepen concepts taught in the course, such as the close connection between proofs and programs, but also gave students instant feedback when doing their homework.
+In Spring 2001, I signed up as a teaching assistant for the interdisciplinary course on "Constructive Logic", a course offered to Philosophy, Computer Science and Mathematics undergraduates.
+What distinguishes this course from other logic courses, is that it aimed not only at explaining the basic concepts in logic, but also to teach students how these concepts evolved, what decisions were involved and how logic influenced computer science in practice.
+As a tool, the students used the Tutch proof system, developed at Carnegie Mellon by Andreas Abel (Technical University Munich) and Frank Pfenning, to type in proofs and programs.
+This allowed not only to deepen concepts taught in the course, such as the close connection between proofs and programs, but also gave students instant feedback when they were doing their homework.

-Finally, I chose to assist my advisor Frank Pfenning in teaching the graduate course "Computation and Deduction."
-This course is an elective graduate course which introduces students to research in programming languages, theory of computation, and logical frameworks.
-I helped in designing homework assignments, grading homework, and gave two guest lectures.
-Although teaching a graduate class is not required for computer science phd students, I volunteered to teach this class for mainly two reasons: First, it gave me the opportunity to observe an excellent teacher, and second, I gained a deeper understanding of the area and it prepared me to teach a similar class myself.
+Finally, I chose to assist my advisor Frank Pfenning in teaching the graduate course "Computation and Deduction".
+This course is an elective graduate course which introduces students to research in programming languages, theory of computation and logical frameworks.
+I helped in designing homework assignments, grading homework and gave two guest lectures in this class.
+Although teaching a graduate class is not required for computer science PhD students, I volunteered to teach this class for mainly two reasons2: First, it gives me the opportunity to observe an excellent teacher and second, I gain a deeper understanding of the area and it prepares me to teach a similar class myself.

-I am looking forward to teaching my own classes and advise students.
-I feel confident teaching any introductory computer science course as well as more advanced courses, such as programming languages, formal methods, or logic.
-As graduate courses I would like to teach courses such as computation and deduction, programming languages, software verification, and theorem proving.
+I am looking forward to teaching my own class and advise students.
+I feel confident teaching any introductory computer science course as well as more advanced courses such as programming languages, formal methods or logic.
+As graduate courses I would like to teach courses such as computation and deduction, programming languages, software verification and theorem proving.